So, You Want to Be a Chief?

 - Referrals should be a fit for the organization as described

-Referring qualified candidates pays it forward.
-This will help form your reputation with recruiters and motivate them to go the extra mile when you need help in the future.
+Referring qualified candidates pays it forward to both your contacts and your recruiters.
+This will strengthen your reputation with recruiters and motivate them to go the extra mile when you need help in the future.

 4. Leverage your relationships when big decisions arise.